 - Museum of Natural History Contains amazing displays of creatures of all kinds, such as large dinosaur skeletons, in somber and intriguing rooms.
 It also has a life-size replica of a huge blue whale and a modern section with a planetarium.

 - The MoMa has important paintings by Picasso, Van Gogh and works by Andy Warhol.
 But, since its ambitious renovation and expansion, it also has more unpredictable modern collections of art.
 So go and get your tickets to the MoMa!

 Add attending the Macy's Flower Show to your list of things to do in New York in March.
-Nearing the end of the month, the Macy's department store chain carries out a tradition that marks the beginning of spring.
+As the month draws to a close, the Macy's department store chain carries out a tradition that marks the beginning of spring.
 It involves filling its department stores with lots of eye-catching plants and pretty floral arrangements.

 They even bring in trees to recreate beautiful natural environments in their malls that deserve to be seen.
 As you stroll through them, you will find multiple colors full of life and very pleasant aromas.
 This will be possible thanks to the variety of flowers and plants brought from different parts of the world.